bakpakin/Fennel/tutorial.md

 these result necessarily from Fennel's insistence upon imposing zero runtime overhead over Lua.

-* The arithmetic and comparison operators are not first-class functions.
+* The arithmetic, comparison, and boolean operators are not first-class functions.
 They can behave in surprising ways with multiple-return-valued functions, because the number of arguments to them must be known at compile-time.

 * There is no `apply` function; instead use `table.unpack` or `unpack` depending on your Lua version: `(f 1 3 (table.unpack [4 9]))`.